WeblateOrg/weblate/docs/user/translating.rst

 --------

 Variants are used to group different length variants of the string.
-The frontend of your project can then use different strings to match screen or window size.
+The end user can then have strings that fit their screen or window size.

 .. seealso::